nodenv/node-build/README.md

 ## Update available build versions

-To grab the latest versions from nodejs.org and generate definition files for node-build to use, run the following command:
+To grab the latest versions from nodejs.org and generate definition files for node-build to use, run the following command from node-build's directory:

 ``` shell
 npm run write-definitions